How To Become A Minimalist In 30 Days

 Receiving push notifications every 5 minutes is distracting and can lower your workflow and performance.

-So, turn off all notifications, and don’t worry – if someone needs you urgently, they will find a way to contact you (good old phone calls!).
+So, turn off all notifications – if someone needs you urgently, they will find a way to contact you (good old phone calls!).

 21. Go screen-free after six